Rep2Text: Decoding Full Text from a Single LLM Token Representation: Rep2Text Framework

 \subsection{Problem Statement}

-Given a layer-level representation from an LLM, our objective is to invert its ground-truth sequence as accurately as possible, thereby investigating the extent to which the original input information is retained.
-Throughout this work, the terms \textit{representation} and \textit{activation} are used interchangeably to refer to the token-level hidden states extracted from different layers of decoder-only models.
+Given a token-level representation from an LLM, our objective is to reconstruct its original input sequence and quantify how much input information is retained.
+Throughout this work, we use \textit{representation} and \textit{activation} interchangeably to denote hidden states from decoder-only LLMs.